yadav-ankit/SpaceX/README.md

 7: Performance of this URL is tested on https://gtmetrix.com/  and screenshots are attached.

-# Step By Step Approach for building this application
+# My Step By Step Approach for building this application

 1: Created a new angular project and linked with a new Git Repository.